 The Am29DL640H is a 64 megabit, 3.0 volt-only flash memory device, organized as 4,194,304 words of 16 bits each.
-Word mode data appears on DQ15-DQ0.
-The device is designed to be programmed in-system with the standard 3.0 volt $V{\rm CC}$ supply, and can also be programmed in standard EPROM programmers.
+Word mode data appears on DQ15-DQ0; byte mode data appears on DQ7-DQ0.
+The device is designed to be programmed in-system with the standard 3.0 volt $V{CC}$ supply, and can also be programmed in standard EPROM programmers.

-The device is available with an access time of 55, 70 or 85 ns and is offered in a 88-ball FBGA package.
+The device is available with an access time of 55, 70 or 85 ns and is offered in a 73-ball FBGA package.
 Standard control pins-chip enable (CE#f), write enable (WE#), and output enable (OE#)-control normal read and write operations, and avoid bus contention issues.

-The device requires only a single 3.0 volt power sup- ply for both read and write functions.
+The device requires only a single 3.0 volt power sup-ply for both read and write functions.
 Internally generated and regulated voltages are provided for the program and erase operations.